andreassolberg/jso/README.md

 You may also ensure that a token is available early in your application, to force all user interaction and redirection to happen before your application is fully loaded.
 To do that make a call to getToken, and wait for the callback before you continue.

+REMEMBER to ALWAYS call the callback() function to process the response from the OAuth server, before you use getToken(), if not you will end up in an redirect_loop

 ### Logout